jeshuacn/movie_recommender_app/README.md

 # App features:

-The app can to update itself.
+The app can update itself.
 Every time a new movie/tv-show is searched that was not previously present in the database, will be recorded in a [Deta.space](https://deta.space/) Base database with its title, description and the description average word embedding vector to then update the dataframe with a Github action that will be triggered weekly.

 The movie poster's and trailer's URLs are retrieved from the TMDB API.